PencilCode/jquery-turtle/README.md

 [Try an interactive demo (CoffeeScript syntax) here.]( http://davidbau.github.io/jquery-turtle/demo.html)

-Brief summary of the turtle API below.

 JQuery Methods for Turtle Movement
 ----------------------------------

-Turtle-oriented methods that operate on a jQuery object:
+The turtle API is briefly summarized below.
+All the following turtle-oriented methods operate on any jQuery object (including the default turtle, if used):

 <pre>
   $(x).fd(100)      // Forward relative motion in local coordinates.